 “Classy apartments for 2-6 in Milan's Porta Magenta district, ensconced in a 15th-century palazzo with a glorious garden and a secret vineyard”

 A part of the Atellani palazzo has been preserved in all its Renaiassance splendour: you can visit the superb frescoed Zodiac Hall and the sumptuous Sala dello Scalone, then stroll like a modern aristocrat to the lift and ascend to your own stylish sanctuary.
 There’s also an ornate private garden – a real sanctuary in a hectic city like Milan – with moss-bedecked statues, rolling lawns and a vineyard (La Vigna di Leonardo), uncovered when architect Piero Portaluppi began reconstructing the neglected building in the 1920s.
-Guests in the apartments have special access to both - a rare privilege, and we can't wait to visit.
+Guests in the apartments have special access to both - a rare privilege.

 - A range of well-priced apartments to suit couples and families alike, with a minimum stay of just 2 nights